grycap/im/doc/source/radl.rst

 ``disk.<diskId>.type = <string>``
    Set the type of the disk, if it is a disk with no source set.
    The types depends on the provider: e.g. in GCE posible types are: pd-standard | pd-ssd, in EC2 possible values are: standard | io1 | gp2.
+In OpenStack possible values are ephemeral, or any volume type supported by the provider.

 ``disk.0.free_size = <positive integer value>B|K|M|G``
    Set the free space available in boot disk.